-    We are hosting a virtual Open Event where you can see our campuses, facilities and find out more about our courses.
+We are hosting virtual Open Events where you can see our campuses, facilities and find out more about our courses.
 Information about our virtual Open Day and how to book a place can be found here.

 If you have any questions about life at USW, helpful information can be found on our website for the following areas:

-As a student at USW you will be fully supported when the new academic year starts in September, whether that is via remote or on-campus learning , not only by your course and faculty teams, but by the wider provision of student services.
+As a student at USW you will be fully supported, whether you are studying remotely or via a blended format, not only by your course and faculty teams, but by the wider provision of student services.
 From our libraries who have recently increased the number of online materials by 180,000 ebook titles to the Advice Zone and Study Skills Support, we will be there for you as you start your academic life at USW.

 If you are looking to book a room with a private accommodation provider or landlord, we would encourage you to check the terms and conditions carefully.
 You can find out more information about the various accommodation options available here.

-We will be delivering a full and interactive blended teaching and learning experience and we will be supporting you with your studies.
-The blended learning approach that we will be providing, which includes a blend of virtual and on-campus delivery, will ensure you continue to receive good experiences and a high-quality education.
+We are delivering a full and interactive blended teaching and learning experience and we will be supporting you with your studies.
+The blended learning approach that we are providing, which includes a blend of virtual and on-campus delivery, will ensure you continue to receive good experiences and a high-quality education.
 As a result, we will not be reducing our fees.

 You are strongly encouraged to check the government and UCAS websites for the latest advice: